semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

 ![png](/blog/assets/post_cont_image/output_96_0.png)

-We set the X axis to be equal to the index which is the different regions and the Y axis to be equal to the values of av_child_mortal_region average and set the marker's size to 90.
+We set the X axis to be equal to the index, which is the different regions and the Y axis to be equal to the values of av_child_mortal_region average and set the marker's size to 90.

 Next, we set ylabel with the title and then rotate the xticks to 90.

 #### Observations

-Now after seeing this plot, we can confidently say that there is high child mortality in Sub-Saharan Africa than any other places in the world with an average of 80 children dying for every 1000 born.
+Now, after seeing this plot, we can confidently say that there is high child mortality in Sub-Saharan Africa than any other places in the world with an average of 80 children dying for every 1000 born.

 Asia and c.w. of ind. states register relatively high mortality with 42 and 45 respectively, this contradicts the hypothesis we made previously suggesting that we should look at the average values before making a generalized statement.

-The rest of the region have a low child death with Western Europe having the lowest among all the regions.
+The rest of the region have a low child death with Western Europe having the weakest among all the areas.

 To read more about the scatter plot, read its documentation[here](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.scatter.html).